SebastianLiando/Android-Ranch/README.md

 # Overview
 This repository is the root folder to Android applications developed throughout the
 <i>Android Programming: The Big Nerd Ranch Guide, Third Edition</i> book.
-Their main purpose is to be familiar and comfortable
+The main purpose is to be familiar and comfortable
 to programming Android applications.

 # Credits